animal-tree/Writing-stuff/Stuff27-Fire.md

 Now the carbons on the other hand can also bond with oxygen.
 And that creates CO2.
 Meanwhile, some non-combustible elements in the mix (since non-charcoal wood for example is composed combustibly of more than just hydrocarbons) create ash and, its rising form, lifted by those rising gasses and water, smoke.

 (But does that mean fire is also CO2?
-Depending on the composition, maybe, [though not necessarily](https://www.quora.com/Can-you-burn-something-without-producing-CO2) and [varies](https://theconversation.com/curious-kids-if-steam-contains-water-what-does-smoke-from-fire-contain-172505) — in rare not-everyday cases, [maybe theoretically neither](https://www.google.com/search?client=safari&rls=en&q=oxidations+that+produce+fire&ie=UTF-8&oe=UTF-8#ip=1); since it's ambiguous, the arguably best way to conceptualize it is the water as flame and the CO2 being the carrier of the soot that produces smoke)
+Depending on the composition, maybe, [though not necessarily](https://www.quora.com/Can-you-burn-something-without-producing-CO2) and [varies])

 “Electriquey steam with some residue” — FIRE — in 5 words.